 Patients should abstain from alcohol or hepatotoxic drugs.

 Pharmacological options include Metformin, Vitamin E, fish oil, Orlistat (an inhibitor of gastric and pancreatic lipase), and Sibutramine.
 It is important to notice that the evidence behind these pharmacological modalities is weak.
+Three Cochrane reviews found insufficient evidence to support the use of bile acids (ursodeoxycholic acid) antioxidant supplements, metformin or thiazolidinedione in the absence of diabetes in patients with non alcoholic fatty liver disease.
 Studies have shown that metformin has no significant effect on liver histology; therefore, its use is only recommended if there is another indication for it.
 Vitamin E is currently only recommended for non-diabetic patients with biopsy-proven NASH.
 Pioglitazone can be used to treat patients with biopsy-proven steatohepatitis, but its long-term effects are not known.
+A randomized controlled trial of 247 adults with nonalcoholic steatohepatitis found improvement in AST and ALT levels with the use of vitamin E and pioglitazone but no improvement in fibrosis.

 For patients with advanced disease and cirrhosis, liver transplantation might have to be considered.